How to Install Fail2Ban on Ubuntu 26.04, 24.04 and 22.04

 This overrides the global defaults and bans a host for one hour after three failed SSH login attempts within ten minutes.
 Adjust port if you run SSH on a non-standard port (e.g., port = 2222).

-On Ubuntu 24.04 and 26.04, defaults-debian.conf sets the SSHD backend to systemd and uses nftables for banning.
-On Ubuntu 22.04, the defaults use file-based log monitoring and iptables-multiport.
-You do not need to change these values manually; the distro-provided defaults handle the differences.
+On Ubuntu 24.04 and 26.04, defaults-debian.conf overrides the ban action to nftables and the log backend to systemd.
+Ubuntu 26.04 also sets an explicit journalmatch targeting ssh.service (24.04 targets sshd.service).
+On Ubuntu 22.04, the defaults use file-based log monitoring at /var/log/auth.log and iptables-multiport for banning.
+You do not need to change these values manually.

 Restart Fail2Ban after editing the jail, then verify the SSHD jail is active: